-Refer to the cross sections in Section II for the subsurface layering determined by analysis of the seismic refraction survey data.
+Refer to the Cross Sections located in Section II of this report for the subsurface layering determined by analysis of the seismic refraction survey data.
 The locations of the seismic surveys are depicted on the Site Plan in Section II.